top of page

 Extractions

-$10 - single rooted tooth (canines exclueded)
+$10 - single rooted tooth (canines excluded)

 $20 - double rooted tooth (carnassials excluded)